 The Other Side of the Coin

-So then I get letters like this, from Mike in Pennsylvania:
+So then I get letters like this, from Mike in Pennsylvania, which beautifully illustrates why I publish such stories:

 I’ve been subscribing to the free edition of True since I was in middle school.
 As I recall, I found out about True from watching the long-defunct TechTV (admittedly, an unusual TV preference for a 12-year-old).
 Throughout middle school, high school, and then college, I made sure to read True every week and recommend it to everyone I knew.
 More than 9 years and a few different email addresses since originally subscribing, I’ve moved on to grad school.
 Now that I’m doing research and earning a stipend, I decided that it was time to spend the $24 on an upgrade.
 Thanks for all the laughs over the past several years (and for the ‘it would be funny if it weren’t true’ stories, too).
 I look forward to reading the full, unabridged issues from now on.

-A number of readers say they read the stories with their kids.
-They’re getting real-life lessons on how people can and do make absolutely stupid decisions (like, say, jog on a railroad track with their iPod plugged into their ears?!)
+Many readers say they read the stories with their children.
+Those kids are getting real-life lessons on how people can and do make absolutely stupid decisions (like, say, jog on a railroad track with their iPod plugged into their ears?!)

 Yes: I Want Less Stupidity

 Sure, sometimes the stories “make fun of” some pretty tragic events, like the 18-year-old girl hit by a train.
-If by writing about it kids learn the lesson and, say, 2 or 3 (or 20 or 30) of them don’t die because they learned to be more careful from reading about her death, that means her death meant something, doesn’t it?
+If, by writing about it, kids learn the lesson and, say, 2 or 3 (or 20 or 300) of them don’t die because they learned to be more careful from reading about someone like Byrne, that means her death meant something, doesn’t it?

-So yes: if (say) one of my nieces or nephews was the one hit by a train, you bet I’d publish the story in hopes that their death became more meaningful by providing an illustration for a young reader.
+So yes: if (say) one of my nieces or nephews was the one hit by a train, you bet I’d publish the story in hopes that their death became more meaningful by providing an illustration for a young reader, perhaps saving their lives.

 Yes: Kids Like the Stories